 Veteran, Richard Mofe Damijo’s role cannot be undermined.
 He played god in the movie and he related it well enough

-After checking the storyline, I think i now understand the reason for the injunction.
-The truth is; anyone could have work out a similar story but the originality in this movie is indeed weighty.
+After checking the storyline, I think I now understand the reason for the injunction.
+The truth is; anyone could have worked out a similar story but the originality in this movie is indeed weighty.

-Infidelity and Betrayal are two realities that cannot be overemphasized.
+Infidelity and Betrayal are two realities that cannot be overemphasised.
 This story has a twist to knock you off.
 It’s not some sort of boring-ending movie.
-I mean, i saw satisfaction in almost everyone’s face after seeing the movie.
+I mean, I saw satisfaction on almost everyone’s face after seeing the movie.
 That implies many thumbs up right?